Last updated: March 2022

 This Bookkeeping and Accounting Services Agreement (the “Agreement”) is by and between Reconciled It, Inc., dba Reconciled a Vermont Corporation located at 1 Lawson Lane Suite 340, Burlington, VT 05401 (“Reconciled”) and the customer, as identified by execution of this purchase (the “Client”).

 Reconciled provides bookkeeping and accounting services for entrepreneurs and businesses.
-The Client desires to engage Reconciled to provide, and Reconciled desires to render to the Client, the Services (as defined below) on the terms and conditions set forth herein.
+The Client desires to engage Reconciled to provide these Services, and Reconciled desires to render to the Client, the Services (as defined in the “Proposal”, also referenced as “Exhibit A”) on the terms and conditions set forth herein.

 Section 1.
 Description of Services.
-Reconciled shall perform the services described in Exhibit A of this Agreement (the “Services”).
+Reconciled shall perform the services described in the proposal, quote, or statement of work of this Agreement (the “Services”).
 Reconciled shall perform the Services in a professional and workmanlike manner in accordance with applicable federal and state law.

 Section 2.
 Term.
 The term of this Agreement shall commence on the date of purchase and shall continue for a period of twelve months or when terminated in accordance with Section 6.
 The term shall renew automatically at the end of each term for a period equal to the initial term unless terminated in accordance with Section 6.